EPCCed/eidf-docs/docs/services/gpuservice/training/L1_getting_started.md

 ## Submitting your first job

 1. Open an editor of your choice and create the file test_NBody.yml
-1. Copy the above job yaml in to the file, filling in `<namespace>-user-queue`, e.g. eidf001ns-user-queue:
+1. Copy the above job yaml in to the file, filling in `<project-namespace>-user-queue`, e.g. eidf001ns-user-queue:
 1. Save the file and exit the editor
-1. Run `kubectl -n <project-gpu-service-namespace> create -f test_NBody.yml`
+1. Run `kubectl -n <project-namespace> create -f test_NBody.yml`
 1. This will output something like:

     ``` bash